 Iceland is a nature lover’s paradise, full of incredible landscapes and natural wonders that you simply won’t find anywhere else on earth.
 While there are plenty of reasons to visit Iceland, the diverse hiking trails in Iceland are just icing on the cake.

 With so many incredible trails to choose from, it can be hard to decide which to tackle during your visit to Iceland.
 To help make it easier for you, we’ve put together a list of the top 10 short day hikes in Iceland.
 The best part?
 You don’t need any permits for these day hikes!

 The incredible Thorsmork (Þórsmörk) valley, translated into English as “Thor’s Valley”, is a stunning vista surrounded by three of Iceland’s most famous glaciers: Eyjafjallajökull, Mýrdalsjökull, and Tindfjallajökull.
 While the valley is full of beautiful sights (enough to keep you busy for weeks on end!), the area’s best short day hike is certainly the Valahnukur mountain.
 This loop trail takes just 1.5 to 2 hours to complete, but gives you jaw-dropping panoramic views of the entire Thorsmork valley.
 You can start and end this hike at the Volcano Huts, within the Thorsmork Nature Reserve.

 Hiking enthusiasts from all over the world travel to Iceland every year to visit the Laugavegur trail, a 55 km long trail that runs from the volcanic area of Landmannalaugar to the glaciers of Thorsmork.
-While completing Laugavegur normally takes anywhere from two to four days, you can appreciate a portion of its beauty in just one to two hours by hiking the 4 km loop trail of the Laugahraun lava field, often called the Landmannalaugar loop or the ‘Sulphur Wave’, one of the best hiking trails in Landmannalaugar.
+While hiking the Laugavegur normally takes anywhere from two to four days, you can appreciate a portion of its beauty in just one to two hours by hiking the 4 km loop trail of the Laugahraun lava field, often called the Landmannalaugar loop or the ‘Sulphur Wave’, one of the best hiking trails in Landmannalaugar.
 Starting near the northern part of the campsite in Landmannalaugar, this trail brings you close enough to Mt.
 Brennisteinsalda to see and smell the steam coming from its base before looping around and bringing you back to the campsite.